Name of person responsible /Facilitator: Esther Nakkazi

 At the second level of testing, once the Stat Pak detects antibodies, then we declare that person HIV free.
 Also, ensure you’re tested by a certified testing officer who knows how to handle the testing procedure.
 The officers ought to be of an external quality assurance standard.

-Qn: What are some of the challenges of enrolling people on Prep
+Qn: What are some of the challenges of enrolling people on PrEP?

 The public lacks enough explanation of the importance of Prep so that they are more willing to accept the conditions.